Pinderr1/Pinged/docs/FIRESTORE_SCHEMA.md

 - `seeLocation` (string) – preferred location for matches
 - `seeVerifiedOnly` (boolean) – show only verified profiles

+User matches are stored separately in the `matches` collection (`matches/{matchId}`), where each document tracks the pair of user IDs and related chat metadata.

 ### Subcollections
 - **notifications** – optional per-user notifications (see `notifications` below).